-Rupee opens flat at 73.82 per dollar
+Rupee trades higher at 73.78 per dollar

 Oil prices fell for a second day on Wednesday, extending big losses from the previous session amid rising concerns about fuel demand as the coronavirus pandemic worsens.

-Indian rupee opened flat at 73.82 per dollar on Wednesday against previous close of 73.82, amid selling seen in the domestic equity market.
+Indian rupee is trading with marginal gains at 73.78 per dollar, amid buying seen in the domestic equity market.

 The dollar edged down in Asian trade on Wednesday as investors counted down to the first U.S. presidential debate between President Donald Trump and Democratic challenger Joe Biden.